SeaQL/seaql.github.io/SeaORM/docs/06-relation/06-custom-join-condition.md

 ## Relation

-Add your additional join condition directly to the relation enum.
+Add your additional join conditions directly to the relation enum.
 The easiest way is to provide a `sea_query::SimpleExpr` via `on_condition` procedural macros attribute.

 ```rust
 #[derive(Copy, Clone, Debug, EnumIter, DeriveRelation)]